 If a student is registering for classes whose meeting times overlap, the student must complete a petition for simultaneous enrollment.
 Without an approved petition, MyCoyote will not allow the student to register for both classes.
 Five signatures are required: the student, the two instructors, the Graduate Coordinator, and the Faculty Director of Graduate Studies.
 Each instructor must explain how the student will make up the missed class time.
-The simultaneous enrollment form is available on the Graduate Studies website.
+Instructions for completing the simultaneous enrollment form are available on the Graduate Studies website.

-Dropping a Course at the End of the Quarter
+Dropping a Course at the End of the Term

-During the 9th and 10th weeks of the quarter, students must petition the Faculty Director of Graduate Studies to withdraw from courses.
+After the 8th week of the semester, students must petition the Faculty Director of Graduate Studies to withdraw from courses.
 Reasons may include serious personal or family problems, accident, or injury, and documentation must be included.
 Students are encouraged to consult with the Financial Aid office before withdrawing, since financial aid may be affected.
-The form can be picked up in the Office of Graduate Studies.
+Instructions for completing the form are available on the Office of Graduate Studies website.